YASHSU/learnwebdev/README.md

 - Structured approach to web development learning
 - Aims to help learners earn their first tech salary
 - Provides a foundation for further specialized learning
+- You can learn a skill if you have eagerness to build something of your own

 ## Contributing